Table of Contents

 The history of the mandala art

 The founder of Buddhism, Siddhartha Gautama, was born in the country known as Nepal today.
-While his exact date of birth is unknown, most historians believe he was born around 560 B.C.
+Although his exact birth date is disputed, most historians believe he was born about 560 B.C.

 Gautama left his kingdom soon after he gained awareness of human suffering.
 He did so to gain enlightenment via thoughtful action and meditation.